westerndigitalcorporation/swerv-ISS/README.md

 Whisper is a RISCV instruction set simulator (ISS) developed for the verification of the Swerv microcontroller.
 It allows the user to run RISCV code without RISCV hardware.
-It has an interactive mode where the user can single step the target RISCV code and inspect/mdodify the RISCV registers or the simulated system memory.
-It can also run in server mode in lock step with a Verilog simulator serving as a "golden model" against which an implementation is checked after each intruction of a test program.
+It has an interactive mode where the user can single step the target RISCV code and inspect/modify the RISCV registers or the simulated system memory.
+It can also run in server mode in lock step with a Verilog simulator serving as a "golden model" against which an implementation is checked after each instruction of a test program.

 # Requirements